alimohebbi/test-reuse-study/README.md

 sudo apt-get install python3.7 pip3 python3.7-dev
 ```

->Shared packages between all modules are indicated in `requirement.txt` file.
-However, each module may need additional packages or requirements indicated in corresponding README file.
+>

 ### Python Packages
+Shared packages between all modules are indicated in `requirement.txt` file.
+However, each module may need additional packages or requirements indicated in corresponding `README` file.

-First you need to setup a new virtual environment
+First you need to setup a new virtual environment and then install the packages as described below.

 1. Update pip
    ```